Converting from Billet to Forged Aluminum

 A billet is a long, shaped bar of metal.
-Billet is technically not a forming process, and billets can actually be formed through extrusion, roll forging, or can even be cast.
+Billet is technically not a forming process, and aluminum billets can actually be formed through extrusion, roll forging, or can even be cast.
 Billets will often be formed through roll forging by passing stock through two heavy steel rollers that form it to specific shape parameters.
 Forged billet aluminum is a high-quality stock material for many post-forging processes.

-Billeting refers to this process of forming a billet.
-However, a billet is primarily considered a stock material for further forming processes.
+Billeting refers to the process of forming a billet.
+However, an aluminum billet is primarily considered a stock material for further forming processes.
 The most common use cases for billets are as feeder material to machining processes.
 Machining is the generic name of a huge variety of metal cutting processes that use special cutting tools and powerful machines to remove material from stock pieces and produce incredibly precise final parts.
 Billeting and machining can produce the most precise parts possible, and certain electric discharge machining processes can produce parts with tolerances within 1-2 microns.
 The obvious gains from this kind of precision are sometimes necessary for the most precise parts that require that kind of exact measurements.

 Billet and machining can be used to produce micro-features that are simply impossible with other forms of metal forming.
 Specific forms of high-speed machining, electro-discharge wire cutting, and surface precision grinding can produce parts with textures that would become completely lost in the heating and cooling process of forging.